-The register of nationally approved TVET college programmes.
+The register of nationally approved TVET College programmes

-- 36. The formula funding grid uses information provided in the register of nationally approved TVET college programmes.
-The national register must contain details relating to the nationally approved TVET college programmes.
-DHET maintains this register, and makes it available to the public and stakeholders in the TVET college sector on an annual basis.
+- 36. The formula funding grid uses information provided in the register of nationally approved TVET College programmes.
+The national register must contain details relating to the nationally approved TVET College programmes.
+The DHET maintains this register, and makes it available to the public and stakeholders in the TVET College sector on an annual basis.

-- 37. The register of nationally approved TVET college programmes must, as a minimum, include the following information relating to each programme (see paragraphs 38 60 for definitions of the various pieces of information):
+- 37. The register of nationally approved TVET College programmes must, as a minimum, include the following information relating to each programme (see paragraphs 38 60 for definitions of the various pieces of information):

-- (a) Programme name
+- e) Programme name

-- (b) Programme type
+- f) Programme type

-- (c) NQF level
+- g) NQF level

-- (d) NQF Sub-framework
+- h) NQF Sub-framework

-- (e) DHET programme code
+- i) DHET programme code

-- (f) NQF organising field
+- j) NQF organising field

-- (g) SAQA credits
+- k) SAQA credits

-- (h) Funding weights for personnel
+- 1) Funding weights for personnel

-- (i) Funding weights for capital expenditure
+- m) Funding weights for capital expenditure

-- (j) Funding weights for non-personnel non-capital
+- n) Funding weights for non-personnel non-capital

 Details on the determination of funding weights are provided in paragraph 87.
-In addition, the national register should indicate the typical programme duration, for example whether the programme is typically a one-year programme.
+In addition, the national register should indicate the typical programme duration, for example whether the programme is typically trimester, semester or a one-year programme.
 The national register does not indicate hard and fast programme duration, as this aspect of service delivery requires some flexibility.